SPHINX: Structural Prediction using Hypergraph Inference Network: Related work

-\textbf{Hypergraph Networks.} While being a versatile, widespread data structure, graphs are constrained to only represent pairwise connections.
-Many real-world events contains higher-order interactions, where a relationship contains more than two elements.
-Several data structures for higher-order modelling were proposed in mathematics, including simplicial complexes~\citep{Torres2020SimplicialCH}, cell complexes~\citep{Lundell1969}, and more generally, hypergraphs~\citep{BANERJEE202182}.
+\textbf{Hypergraph Networks.} Several data structures for higher-order modelling were proposed, including simplicial complexes~\citep{Torres2020SimplicialCH}, cell complexes~\citep{Lundell1969}, and more generally, hypergraphs~\citep{BANERJEE202182}.
 To model hypergraphs, several deep learning methods have recently emerged.
 Hypergraph Neural Networks~\cite{HyperNN} applies GNNs on top of a weighted clique expansion.
-This could be seen as a two-stage message passing scheme.
-In the first stage the information is send from nodes to hyperedges, while in the second stage the messages are send back from hyperedges to nodes.
-UniGNN~\cite{ijcai21-UniGNN} and AllDeepSets~\cite{allset} introduce a more general framework in which the two stages can be implemented as any permutation-invariant function such as GNNs, DeepSets~\cite{DeepSets} or Transformers~\cite{transformer}.
-Further proposed extensions include the integration of attention mechanisms~\cite{HCHA, HERALD,HEAT}, or attaching additional geometric structure to the hypergraph, through the incorporation of cellular sheaves ~\cite{sheafHNN}.
+This could be seen as a two-stage message passing scheme, sending messages from nodes to hyperedges and viceversa.
+UniGNN~\cite{ijcai21-UniGNN} and AllDeepSets~\cite{allset} introduce a more general framework in which the two stages can be implemented as any permutation-invariant function such as DeepSets~\cite{DeepSets} or Transformers~\cite{transformer}.
+Further proposed extensions include the integration of attention mechanisms~\cite{HCHA, 11_HERALD,HEAT}, or attaching additional geometric structure to the hypergraph, through the incorporation of cellular sheaves ~\cite{sheafHNN}.
+While these methods can be seen as learning to modify the structure, they require an initial hypergraph structure.

-\paragraph{Structural inference on hypergraphs.} Providing the hypergraph structure to the model requires measuring higher-order correlations, which often implies a highly difficult and expensive annotation process.
-This leads to the necessity of inferring the hypergraph structure directly from data.
+\textbf{Structural inference on hypergraphs.} Providing the hypergraph structure to the model requires measuring higher-order correlations, which often implies a highly difficult and expensive annotation process.
+This leads to the necessity of inferring the latent hypergraph structure directly from data.
 However, when moving from the graph realm to the hypergraph domain, the set of potential edge candidates abruptly increases from quadratic to exponential.
 This makes the problem of inferring the latent hypergraph structure significantly more challenging.
-Classical attempts of achieving this includes methods based on Bayesian inference~\cite{hypergraph_rec_from_data} or statistical approaches that compares against a null model for hypergraphs to filter the possible hyperedges~\cite{detecting_info_higher_order}.
+Classical attempts of achieving this include methods based on Bayesian inference~\citep{hypergraph_rec_from_data} or statistical approaches that filter against a null model for hypergraphs~\cite{detecting_info_higher_order}.